mdellavo/orm-android/README.txt

 TODO
  - a better name
  - Flesh out the rest of the Connection/Session/etc
+ - Build out query and some query builder utils (func stuff)
  - Clean up and refactor SchemaBuilder
  - Serializer, deserializer interface
  - Relations